 When considering how much you should deposit monthly in your reserve funds, you should go for 5-10% of your annual salary.
 Any bonuses or extra cash you get over the year, make sure you transfer that in your reserve funds.
 This will help you set up your funds faster than ever.

-Alternatively, you can invest in saving plans offered by Canara HSBC Oriental Bank of Commerce Life Insurance.
+Alternatively, you can invest in saving plans offered by Canara HSBC Life Insurance.
 The plans offer a saving cum protection cover that helps you align your financial milestones with your goals.
 Also, these plans help you build a significant corpus that you can use for your retirement, or for your child’s higher education or marrying them off.
 Invest 4G Plan is a Unit-Linked Insurance Plan that allows you to boost your investment portfolio while also giving you the protection of a life cover.
 Such plans can prove to be highly beneficial for you during your retirement due to the returns that you may expect to receive when you invest in this plan.
 Choose the best ULIP if you are not sure about setting up a reserve fund.
 However, remember that a ULIP has a lock-in period of 5 years.